Alpine Wine Tours is family owned and operated by Emma Chisholm and Lee Saunders.

 When he’s not working, you’ll catch him cooking with local produce and matching his creations to the region’s Pinot Noir and other varietals.

-Jamie is also studying for his WSET Level 2 qualification and is a qualified Outdoor Leader.
+Jamie gained his WSET Level 2 qualification and is a qualified Outdoor Leader.

 Edita’s passion for wine has taken her around the globe from the Czech Republic, where she was born, and all the way to New Zealand 15 years ago.
 Edita has worked in wineries in Czech Republic, the Alto Adige region of Italy, Austria and throughout New Zealand.
 During an Oenology (Enology, for the Americans) class at university and from that moment, she wanted to learn everything there was about this magical elixir.